Let’s (NOT) Dish

 Satellite dishes and your apartment building

 One of the challenges of a property manager comes from tenants wishing to subscribe to a satellite dish service provider.
 FCC Order 98-273 states Over-the-Air-Reception Devices (OTARDs) such as satellite dishes, are legal to install so long as it follows certain rules such as size limits.
-As an owner, you are allowed to create fair rules in regards to dish installation.
+As an owner, you are allowed to create fair rules in regard to dish installation.

 Often the best defense is to look at the amount of damage the installation can do to your property.
 DISH, DirecTV or other service providers most of the time care little for the structural integrity of your property during installation.